 Valuable Insights.
 Great Opportunity.

-Participants of this year's Washington Forum will receive current, in-depth updates on these topics and more, followed by an opportunity to spend a day on Capitol Hill meeting with Senators, Representatives, and senior congressional staff to discuss the future of the surface technology industry and the future of your business.
+Every year, there are numerous, pending regulatory, legislative and legal actions that will have a high impact on manufacturing overall and the finishing industry.
+Participants of this year's Washington Forum will receive current, in-depth updates on prevailing topics and more, followed by an opportunity to spend a day on Capitol Hill meeting with Senators, Representatives, and senior congressional staff to discuss the future of the surface finishing industry and the future of your business.

 Stuart Rothenberg, Founding Editor and Publisher of the Rothenberg & Gonzales Political Report, a political columnist for Roll Call and one of the nation's most popular political analysts, will be a highlight of the 2016 Washington Forum as the Luncheon Keynote Speaker.
 Mr. Rothenberg gives insightful commentary on election results, the issues facing decision makers on Capitol Hill, and the nature of politics itself.
 His lectures are as up-to-date as today's newspaper, and he presents his insider views on hotly debated issues and how the future of politics is being shaped by our nation's current newsmakers.